TheresaLui/SelfHelpContent_v2/articles/microsoft.aatp/aatp-onboardingandnstalling-notabletocreatetheinstance.md

 ** Common Issues **

-- security Group With The Same Name Already Exists In Azure Active Directory
+1. security Group With The Same Name Already Exists In Azure Active Directory.

-## **Recommended Steps**
+** Soulution **

 * It looks like your tenant had an AATP instance in the past and it was deleted.
 However when the instance was deleted the AAD groups used by AATP for RBAC were not deleted
 * If you go to AAD you should see three groups.